 “Today.
 At 4 o’clock.”
 The teacher raised her voice.
 “They will burn the books.
 We’re done for today.
 Don’t forget your homework!
-Cut out the first page in all your textbooks!
+Cut out the first page of all your textbooks!
 And the emblem on the last page too.
 We are not getting new books!
 So be careful!”

 I tried to convince myself, that it was an act of bravery, to save them.
 Even one of them.
 That was my goal.
 A mission a day.
-Usually it was homework or a prompt, or writing a story.
+Usually, it was homework or a prompt, or writing a story.
 But this time – it would matter… For that book.
 For that story, or for those facts… Maybe for me.
 I would find something useful, I imagined.

 * * *

-The odor of old paper, that had gotten wet some time ago, was overwhelming.
+The odor of old paper that had gotten wet some time ago was overwhelming.
 I could smell glue too.
 Dust, yes.
 A faint aroma of mold… Balancing over the backs and covers of books I tried to get an overview.

 * * *